Marco Rossi Game Preview: Wild vs. Jets

 Rossi Season Stats Insights

+- In 34 games this season, Rossi has a plus-minus of +11, while averaging 16:19 on the ice per game.

-- Rossi has scored a goal in 10 of 33 games this season, netting multiple goals in one of them.
+- Rossi has scored a goal in 10 of 34 games this year, netting multiple goals in one of them.

-- In 18 of 33 games this season, Rossi has registered a point, and three of those games included multiple points.
+- Rossi has a point in 18 of 34 games this year, with multiple points in three of them.

-- In 10 of 33 games this season, Rossi has had an assist, including one match with at least two.
+- Rossi has an assist in 10 of 34 games this year, with multiple assists in one of them.

-- The implied probability is 48.8% that Rossi hits the over on his points over/under based on the odds.
+- Rossi's implied probability to go over his point total is 50% based on the odds.

 Sign up for Underdog fantasy today.